antonia-white/space-invaders/README.md

   - The game is space invaders and is the main content of the website.
 The player in this game is a spaceship which can move on a horizontal axis at a limited velocity.
 The aim of the game is to clear the game area of alien enemies (which shoot directly towards the player and also move on a horizontal axis).
 The player must dodge oncoming fire to survive.
 The player can return fire to destroy enemy aliens.
 UFOs will occasionally fly abouve, these hostiles have a higher rate of fire and their fire has a higher velocity (aka harder to dodge).
 The game gets progressivley more difficult with time as the velocity of enemy alien fire increases with every shot that the aliens take.
   - The purpose of the game is to entertain.
+  - The game was built using [Phaser 3 API](https://photonstorm.github.io/phaser3-docs/).

     >![Gameplay](documentation/testing/gameplay-screenshot.png)